Jarred Kelenic Player Props: Mariners vs. Yankees

 Jarred Kelenic At The Plate

-- Kelenic leads Seattle with 54 hits and a team-best slugging percentage of .524.
+- Kelenic leads Seattle in total hits (54) this season while batting .283 with 25 extra-base hits.

-- Among the qualified hitters in MLB action, he ranks 39th in batting average, 69th in on-base percentage, and 16th in slugging.
+- Among the qualifying hitters, he ranks 42nd in batting average, while his on-base percentage ranks 73rd and he is 20th in slugging.

+- In 75.0% of his 52 games this season, Kelenic has picked up at least one hit.
+He's also had 12 multi-hit games.

-- Kelenic has had an RBI in 21 games this season (40.4%), including four multi-RBI outings (7.7%).
-He has also driven home three or more of his team's runs in one contest.
+- In 40.4% of his games this year, Kelenic has picked up at least one RBI.
+In four of those games (7.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has scored in 21 games this year (40.4%), including multiple runs in five games.
+- He has scored in 21 games this season (40.4%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.